Vatican City in May: Why This Month Is Ideal To Visit

 shutterstock_211757812.jpg

 For centuries, Vatican City has been the heart of the Catholic Church, shaping religious and cultural history on a global scale.
 Established as an independent city-state in 1929 through the Lateran Treaty, its history is intertwined with emperors, artists, and saints.
-Until now, it remains a center of faith, diplomacy, and unparalleled artistic heritage.
+Today, it remains a center of faith, diplomacy, and unparalleled artistic heritage.

 Beyond its historic walls, Vatican City functions as the spiritual and administrative hub of Catholicism.
 It oversees millions of followers worldwide, setting doctrine, preserving sacred traditions, and guiding the Church’s global outreach.
-Despite its size, it operates its own postal service, security force, and even a bank, making it one of the most unique sovereign states.

 At the helm is the pope, both a religious leader and a head of state.
 His role extends beyond ceremonial duties, shaping theological discussions and advocating for peace, human rights, and social justice.
 Many visitors gain deeper insight into this influence by joining historical tours in Vatican City from Rome.